finnoconsult/interview-test-transactions-starter/README.md

 We would like you to demonstrate your development skills and shine while creating the default pages of a `Pocket-bank` web application optimized for mobile layout.

 ## Fork the repo

 Please fork this repo to your private GitHub user, so that you can commit to your own repo directly.

- Please make the forked repo public.
+You can make your forked repo public.
 Anyway you'll benefit from having a new pet-project under your own github profile.

+We expect you to send a `pull request`, merging back your forked repository to our original repository after completing your tasks defined below.

 ## Do the chore
 ### Frontend Components and Workflow
 You need to comply with the following Frontend UI workflow according to the wireframe, your tasks are indicated in `red`: